 Ask About Professional Certifications and Affiiations

-There are professional certifications for environmental dry cleaning, wet, and dry cleaning.
-The certifications show that the dry cleaner hires profressionals who take their craft seriously.
+There are professional certifications for environmental dry cleaning, wet cleaning, and dry cleaning.
+The certifications show that the dry cleaner hires professionals who take their craft seriously.

 Also ask if the dry cleaner is affiliated with a professional association, such as the Drycleaning & Laundry Institute or the International Fabricare Institute.
-These groups offer ongoing training and members should follow specific customer-service or ethical standards.
+These groups offer ongoing training and members are asked to follow specific customer-service and ethical standards.

 04 of 04